-Without permission from the administration, students are not allowed to order food from outside restaurants or other food establishments to be delivered to the school such as McDonald's, pizza, etc.
+Without permission from the administration, students are not allowed to order food from outside restaurants or food delivery services to be delivered to the school such as McDonald's, pizza, etc. via Ubereats, Doordash, etc.

 Snacks

 Students are welcome to bring a nutritious snack to school to eat during break or at lunch.
 We the People encourages nutrition as well as fitness and asks that you send healthy snacks only - e.g., fruit, nuts, granola bars, yogurt, carrots, celery sticks, and plain, unflavored water.